-Running in winter certainly takes more thought and preparation than those carefree days of summer.
+Running in winter takes more thought and preparation than those carefree summer days.
 And, whether you run in the limited daylight hours or in the early morning or evening darkness, you must overcome a few more challenges to run safely in the wintertime.

 Running in daylight is always safer.
-If you live in the land of ice and snow, however, the sun’s glare off the snow can make your running uncomfortable and potentially unsafe.
-You need a lightweight pair of sunglasses that won’t slip down your nose when you perspire, and that won’t fog up in the cold.
+However, if you live in the land of ice and snow, the sun’s glare off the snow can make your running uncomfortable and potentially unsafe.
+You need a lightweight pair of sunglasses that won’t slip down your nose when you perspire and won’t fog up in the cold.

 - Plutonite lenses filter out 100% of all UV light and adapt to any light condition.